dftbplus/skpar/docs/source/reference.tasks.rst

     * **Get** -- collection of model data -- acquire the relevant data from the various output files created during model execution.

+    * **Plot** -- plotting of objectives data (model and reference) -- produce visual representation of objectives at each iteration;
+      Plot-tasks are optional.

 Refer to :ref:`Fig. 2` for the corresponding steps in the optimisation flow.